 If you have a grand to blow, more power to you.
 There are worse things you could do for your writing than to take a class or a camp.
 Truly.
 But it gets weirder when just going to such a camp is kind of considered a status symbol or a claim to legitimacy among writers.
 Then writers who maybe don't have that kind of money to just drop start thinking it's important for their development as writers and they better scrape up a thousand bucks and figure out who can take the kids for four days.
 They pay for the camp or class like they're passing a kidney stone, and then wonder at what they're getting for it.

 If camps and classes were a necessary evil, and every writer who ever published had done a few, I would gladly let you know. ("Hey.
 Just part of the cost of doing business, brah!")
-But most writers, as I've said, kind of think they're good for the people making the money, and not particularly useful for the writers spending said money.
+But most writers, as I've said, kind of think they're good for the people making the money, and not super useful for the writers spending said money.

 I'll close this whole article with this thought, and I'm actually glad you brought it up.
 The reason so many people like camps and classes and NaNoWriMo, and MFA's is because someone is there to, as you've said, light a fire under them.